Symmetry Lie Algebras of Varieties with Applications to Algebraic Statistics: Preliminaries

 \begin{proof} An element $m_ip_i\in \mathscr{S}([I]_d)$ is a degree-$d$ polynomial in $I$, implying that $m_ip_i\in [I]_d$.
 As~$[I]_d$ is a linear space, linear combinations of these elements are in $[I]_d$, so $ \mathrm{Span}(\mathscr{S}([I]_d))\subseteq [I]_d$.
 Conversely, consider $p\in [I]_d\subseteq I$.
 We can express $p=\sum\limits_{i=1}^kf_ip_i$, where $f_i\in [R]_{d-d_i}$.
 So, $p$ is a linear combination of polynomials $m_ip_i$ for~$m_i\in \mathscr{B}([R]_{d-d_i})$, as desired. \end{proof}

 \textbf{Lie groups and Lie algebras.} A \emph{Lie group} is a group that is also a finite-dimensional smooth manifold, in which the group operations of multiplication and inversion are smooth maps.
-We will concern with matrix Lie groups that are complex manifolds.
-The group $\GL_n(\C)$ of $n$-by-$n$ invertible matrices is a classical example of a matrix Lie group.
+We will concern ourselves with matrix Lie groups that are complex manifolds.
+The group $\GL_n(\C)$ is a classical example of a matrix Lie group. {{We are interested in Lie subgroups of $\GL_n(\C)$.
+Cartan's theorem states that any closed subgroup in $\GL_n(\C)$, referred in \cite{hall2013lie} as a matrix Lie group, is a Lie group. }}

 The \emph{Lie algebra} $\g$ of a Lie group $G$ is the tangent space of $G$ at the identity.
-For a Lie group in $\GL_n(\C)$, its Lie algebra has the particular form (see \cite[Section~3.3]{hall2013lie})
+For a Lie group $G\subseteq \GL_n(\C)$, its Lie algebra has the particular form (see \cite[Section~3.3]{hall2013lie})

+{{The Lie algebra $\g$ is called a \emph{complex Lie algebra} if $ig \in \g$ for any $g\in \g$.
+In this case $G$ is called a \emph{complex Lie group}.
+We are interested in the dimensions of these objects. }} \begin{theorem} \cite[Corollary~3.45]{hall2013lie} Let $G$ be a closed subgroup of $\GL_n(\C)$ with Lie algebra $\g$ and let $k$ be the dimension of $\g$ as a real vector space.
+Then $G$ is Lie group,{{ whose dimension as a real manifold is $k$.
+If $\g$ is a \emph{complex Lie algebra}, then the dimension of $\g$ as a complex vector space is equal to the dimension of $G$ as a complex manifold, equal to $k/2$. }} \end{theorem} {{The last line of the theorem comes from the fact that when $\g$ is complex Lie algebra, its dimension as real vector space is twice the dimension of $\g$ as a complex vector space.
+On the other side, treated as manifolds, the analogous statement holds for $G$.}}